ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 ```
 {: codeblock}

-Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes to the maximum capacity of 32,000 GB.
+Your second-generation boot volume that's based on the `sdp` profile can be expanded up to 32,000 GB.
 It's important to remember that if the capacity of a boot volume is increased over 250 GB, you can no longer create a custom image from it.
-A boot volume that exceeds 250 GB can't be used to initialize a virtual server either
+A boot volume that exceeds 250 GB can't be used to initialize a virtual server either.
-{: preview}

 ## Increasing the capacity of an existing boot volume with Terraform
 {: #expand-existing-boot-vol-terraform}